About Partners Contact Client Portal

 Key Takeaways:

-• Some of the typical parts of an ERP solution include defining project objectives, environment set-up, data migration, and integration testing.
+• Some of the typical parts of an ERP implementation in the manufacturing industry include defining project objectives, environment set-up, data migration, and integration testing.

 • ERP projects need coordination and detailed planning in order to succeed.